 Beyond the recurring survey processes described above, the QI team conducts additional surveys related to specific issues or targeting other audiences.
-Other survey processes in FY19 include:
+Other survey processes in FY2020 include:

-Transition Satisfaction and Quality of Life Survey - The intent of this survey is to gather information from consumers who are currently attending the Transitions Program, related to satisfaction with services and as they relate to their individual goals and overall life fulfillment.
-Surveys will be administered twice to randomly selected participants, once prior to the Transitions Program closure and once after the closure, to assess overall consumer satisfaction.
-The results will be used to monitor and enhance quality of services of individuals with developmental disabilities receiving CMHA-CEI services.
+Transition Satisfaction and Quality of Life Survey - The intent of this survey was to gather information from consumers who are currently attending the Transitions Program, related to satisfaction with services and as they relate to their individual goals and overall life fulfillment.
+Surveys was to be administered twice to randomly selected participants, once prior to the Transitions Program closure and once after the closure, to assess overall consumer satisfaction, with results used to monitor and enhance quality of services of individuals with developmental disabilities receiving CMHA-CEI services.
+After the first survey was conducted, CMHA-CEI began to facilitate the second round of interviews until being interrupted by the COVID-19 pandemic.
+The project is currently on hold.